Brew Guides

 • Place paper filter in the cone and moisten with water off the boil

-• Portion 1 ounce (30 grams) of Automatic Drip ground coffee into the moistened filter
+• Portion 1oz (30 grams) of Auto Drip ground coffee into the moist filter

-• Slowly pour a small amount of water over grounds until saturated
+• Slowly and gently pour water over the grounds until all grounds are saturated

 • Let the grounds "bloom" for 45 seconds

-• Slowly pour water over the coffee, slow-counting to 15 seconds while pouring
+• Slow pour water over the coffee in a circular motion (without making contact with the side of the filter), slow-counting to 15 seconds while pouring

-• At your discretion, vary the water-to-coffee ratio to meet your taste preference
+• At your discretion, cary the water-to-coffee ratio to meet your taste preference

 Drip Coffee Maker